It's Always Sunny in Philadelphia: Critical response

 It's Always Sunny in Philadelphia has received critical acclaim for its humor and the cast's performances.
 On review aggregator website Metacritic, the show has an average score of 72 out of 100, indicating "generally favorable" reviews from critics.
 The following seasons are scored out of 100: season 1 (64), season 2 (70), season 4 (69), season 5 (78), season 6 (84), season 9 (86), season 16 (82), and season 17 (80).

 In 2005, Brian Lowry of Variety called it "invariably clever and occasionally a laugh‑out‑loud riot".
 Early criticism included Gillian Flynn of Entertainment Weekly, who described Season 1 as "smug... not smart enough to know it isn't".

-The series has earned a cult following and is often likened to Seinfeld—albeit darker.
+The series has earned a cult following and is often likened to Seinfeld.
 In 2008, Jonathan Storm of The Philadelphia Inquirer described it as "like Seinfeld on crack"—a phrase later used as an FX tagline.

-In 2012, Louisa Mellor of Den of Geek praised the show in 2012, urging readers to watch the show.
+Louisa Mellor of Den of Geek praised the show in 2012, urging readers to watch the show.
 In 2013, Emily Nussbaum of The New Yorker called it "one of the most arresting and ambitious current TV series, period".
+Nussbaum further described the show as follows: "—it looks stupid but is in fact smart.
+It seems cruel but is secretly compassionate.
+Mostly, it is very, very funny.
+Laugh-out-loud funny.
+At its finest moments, cackling-in-the-basement-while-huffing-glue funny."

 Recent seasons have continued to receive positive critical reception.
 In 2023, Ross Bonaime of Collider wrote of season 16 that the show "remains one of the funniest, strangest, and most unpredictable shows, even after eighteen years, and it's this type of longevity and brilliance that will make it go down as one of the all-time great sitcoms".
 In 2025, Consequence awarded season 17 a "B+," describing it as "homage-heavy while remaining its true crass self".
-CBR referred to season 17 as "one of the darkest seasons yet," citing its standout narrative twist.
+CBR referred to season 17 as "one of the darkest seasons yet", citing its standout narrative twist.